 As you might’ve guessed, selling on this app is really easy.
 Just sign up, get followers, and you’re ready to go!

 If you’re into vintage items and craftings, you’ll most likely find those in Refashioner and Etsy.
-Lastly, for the regular thrift shopping that you’re most familiar with, you can’t go wrong with Worn Wear and my personal favorite, ThredUP.
+Lastly, for the regular thrift shopping that you’re most familiar with, you can’t go wrong with Worn Wear and my other favorite, ThredUP.

-And we’d love to know: What are your favorite online thrift stores?
+We’d love to know: What are your favorite online thrift stores?
 Who did we miss?
 Please share your thoughts and experiences in the comments below!